Arantir1/test_task/README.md

 ## Launch

-To run this project just run this command:
+To run this project just run this command in project folder:

 ```sh
 docker compose up -d